Medically reviewed by Mary Lucas, RN

 If you feel uncomfortable talking to a family member about your depressive symptoms, or have a family issue that you think is contributing to your depression, you can also talk to your school counselor.

-If you’re above the age of 18 and would like to seek help on your own, you can connect directly with a licensed psychiatry provider from home using our online psychiatry service.
+If you’re above the age of 18 and would like to seek help on your own, you can connect directly with a licensed psychiatry provider from home using our depression treatment online service.

 Depression often gets better with psychotherapy, or talk therapy.
 This type of therapy involves talking about how you feel with a licensed mental health professional, such as a psychiatrist, a psychologist or a counselor.